-How accurate is Non-Invasive Prenatal Testing (NIPT) Test?
+How accurate is the Non-Invasive Prenatal Testing (NIPT) Test?

 The results will show whether any of the described chromosomal abnormalities have been detected in your baby.
 If the results are normal, this will provide you with the reassurance that these most common genetic abnormalities are not present.

-For a standard The Non-Invasive Prenatal Testing (NIPT) Test, DNA Labs India returns The NIFTY Non-Invasive Prenatal Testing (NIPT) Test results in 7 to 10 business days once all samples are received at lab.
+For a standard The Non-Invasive Prenatal Testing (NIPT) Test, DNA Labs India returns The NIFTY Non-Invasive Prenatal Testing (NIPT) test results in 7 to 10 business days once all samples are received at the lab.

 DNA Labs India understands that waiting for The Non-Invasive Prenatal Testing (NIPT) Test results for this potentially life-changing test is stressful, so we provide speedy service without sacrificing accuracy.

 Once complete, results are posted immediately to our secure online portal, and you will be notified by email right away.